llpo/mathepa/README.md

 ## Quick feature list

 - Express mathematical expression as in PHP
+- Use of ternary operator allowed, only long syntax: (expr1) ? (expr2) : (expr3)
 - Almost all [Math functions](src/Mathepa/Lexer.php) are allowed to use
 - Use of variables to parametrize values
-- Variables can contain expressions as well, but no variables
+- Variables can contain complex expressions as well
 - Function _[eval][1]_ will be called only with valid expressions, and thus secure
-- No dependencies required
+- No external dependencies required

 ## How it works?